pantheon-systems/site-audit-tool/README.md

 Running Tests
 -------------

-Set up for 'development' as described in usage section.
+Set up for 'development' as described in "Development" section.
 Then, run:
 ```
 composer test
 ```